APeitho/chess-c/doc/HOW_TO_PLAY.md

 - **Forward movement**: Moves one square forward (toward opponent's side)
 - **Initial move**: Can move two squares forward on its first move
 - **Capture**: Captures diagonally one square forward
-- **Promotion**: When a pawn reaches the opposite end of the board (8th rank for White, 1st rank for Black), it automatically promotes to a Queen
+- **Promotion**: When a pawn reaches the opposite end of the board, you can promote it to a Queen, Rook, Bishop, or Knight.

 #### 2. **Rook (R/r)**
 - Moves horizontally or vertically any number of squares